geoscixyz/gpg/content/magnetics/magnetics_earths_field.rst

 * Magnetic storms are correlated with sunspot activity, usually on an 11-year cycle.
 These variations can be large enough to cause damage to satellites and north-south oriented power distribution systems.
 They are also the cause of the Aurora Borealis or Australis (northern or southern lights respectively).
 See the GSC's "Geomagnetic Hazards" web page for more.

 Temporal variations are often larger than geophysical anomalies.
-They must be accounted for in all surveys.
-The only exception is gradient magnetic surveys gathered using two sensors.
+They must be accounted for in all surveys and this is usually done by acquiring data at a fixed base-station.
+Another alternative is to acquire gradient data that use two fixed sensors.
 Three figures are given in a sidebar showing examples of different types of magnetic noise that may be encountered at time scales of several days, hours, and minutes.

+DWO: I didn't find these pictures but we should have some photos of time variation of the fields at different time scales.

 The Geological Survey of Canada has a web page, which can provide graphs of diurnal variations observed at any of 11 magnetic observatories in Canada, for any day in the most recent 3 years.
 Find this facility by starting at the `GSC Geomagnetic data page`_.
+This resource is also a link to other information about magnetics.

 .. _GSC Geomagnetic data page: http://www.geomag.nrcan.gc.ca/index-eng.php